publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schI/ptA/m__us_usc_t42_s213.md

 [Act Aug.
 1, 1956, ch.
 837][/us/act/1956-08-01/ch837], title V, § 501(b)(2), [70 Stat.
 882][/us/stat/70/882], provided that:

 > “The amendment made by this subsection \[amending this section\] (A) shall apply only with respect to service performed on or after July 4, 1952, (B) shall not be construed to affect the entitlement of any person to benefits under the Veterans’ Readjustment Assistance Act of 1952 \[[act July 16, 1952, ch.
 875][/us/act/1952-07-16/ch875], [66 Stat.
-633][/us/stat/66/633]\], (C) shall not be construed to authorize any payment under section 202(i) of the Social Security Act \[[section 402(i) of this title][/us/usc/t42/s402/i]\], or under Veterans Regulation Numbered 9(a), for any death occurring prior to January 1, 1957, and (D) shall not be construed to authorize payment of any benefits for any period prior to January 1, 1957.”
+633][/us/stat/66/633]\], (C) shall not be construed to authorize any payment under section 202(i) of the Social Security Act \[[42 U.S.C.
+402(i)][/us/usc/t42/s402/i]\], or under Veterans Regulation Numbered 9(a), for any death occurring prior to January 1, 1957, and (D) shall not be construed to authorize payment of any benefits for any period prior to January 1, 1957.”

  __Transfer of Functions__